 “I’ll get the canons ready,” said Jianyu.

 They all gathered on the bridge, even their reluctant guests.
 The ship didn’t have a brig, and no one was willing to give up their room to make a temporary holding cell.
-After some argument, the crew had decided to let the surviving crew members of the Dignity wander the ship at will, so long as she didn’t try to access the bridge alone.
+After some argument, the crew had decided to let the surviving crew members of the Dignity wander the ship at will, so long as she didn’t try to congregate on the bridge alone.

 Sera fired up the chemical thrusters, took the ship up to a comfortable altitude, and soared out over the gleaming expanse of pure blue water.
 She began to circle back around to the island.